It’s Monday, you know what that means, I’m back with another Monday Marketing(ish) post.

 It shows the least popular posts, most popular posts as well as a deeper breakdown per post such as (for example) retweets, likes, mentions, clicks and potential.

-As well as the posting schedule, under settings you can pause your queue and empty your queue.
+As well as the posting schedule, under settings, you can pause your queue and empty your queue as need be.
+I don’t personally mess around with the settings much.

 Some of the points per plan.
 For more details check out this FAQ page